reelgirly/Flex-2-15-Haswell-/README.md

-To install OSX along to your OEM Windows install, first shrink your windows C: partition with http://www.disk-partition.com/free-partition-manager.html and then create by your CloverUSB using DiskUtility a "HFS Extended Journaled partition" into the free space.
+To install OSX along to your OEM Windows install, first shrink your windows C: partition with http://www.disk-partition.com/free-partition-manager.html and then create by your CloverUSB using DiskUtility a "HFS Extended Journaled" partition into the free space.
 Not sure if OneKeyRecovery still working after this as i didnt test it.

 Now install OSX into the newly created partition.

 After installing OSX and booting into, install Clover into your already existing HDDs EFI partiton as UEFI only.

 **Attention!** Rename the folder /EFI/Boot to /EFI/Boot_org to keep your Microsoft efi file before installing Clover.

 **Choose OsxAptioFix2Drv-64.efi instead OsxAptioFixDrv-64.efi when installing clover to your HDDs EFI.**